MrSathekge/MrSathekge/README.md

 **Tools:**
 AWS, Jupyter Notebook, Git and GitHub, Virtual Studio Code, PowerBI, Trello, Discord, Slack.

-Currently working on obtaining the **AWS Cloud Foundations** certificate.

 Feel free to view more on Linkedin 😄 .